smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_query.md

 ---
-title: How to use ThanoSQL syntax
+title: How to Query using ThanoSQL
 ---

-# **How to use ThanoSQL syntax**
+# **How to Query Using ThanoSQL**

 ## Preface

 - Updated Date : {{ git_revision_date_localized }}

-You can use the REST API to use queries that were used on the ThanoSQL console.
+You can run the same queries using ThanoSQL's REST API as you would on the ThanoSQL workspace.

 === "Python"